13 Days in Tunisia, North Africa – Backpacking Travel Guide

 Updated January 28, 2017 / João Leitão / 3 Comments / Filed in: Tunisia 🇹🇳 / Reading time 31 minutes

-Tunisia is a fabulous destination, mixing different aspects such as the Mediterranean Sea, Arabic Andalus, Ottoman influence, Roman ruins and Sahara Desert.
+Tunisia is a fabulous destination, mixing different aspects such as the Mediterranean Sea, Arabic Andalus, Ottoman influence, Roman ruins and the Sahara Desert.
 All this in a relatively small country located in North Africa.

 I had the pleasure of spending 13 days traveling in some of the most famous spots of Tunisia.
-On this page I make an easy day-by-day / step-by-step itinerary that I hope will help you visit Tunisia on your own.
+On this page, I make an easy day-by-day / step-by-step itinerary that I hope will help you visit Tunisia on your own.

 INDEX: Backpacking Travel Guide to Tunisia

 - TOP 7 Tunisia

 - Hostel in Tunis

 - Hotel in Tozeur

 - Hotel in Sfax